As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 Texas

 Texas does not require a general contractor license at the state level.
-However, there are local licensing requirements in some cities, so make sure to check with your city or county before you start any work.
+However, some cities have local licensing requirements, so check with your city or county before you start any work.

 Learn more about Texas general contractor license and insurance requirements.